mezantrop/ts-warp/ns/README.md

 ## DNS responder/proxy for TS-Warp

-NS-Warp allows to perform remote name resolution via SOCKS proxy server for transparent TS-Warp initiated connections and solve the issue if a target hostname is not known to a local DNS and you have to connect using an IP-address.
+NS-Warp allows to perform remote name resolution via Socks proxy server for transparent TS-Warp initiated connections and solve the issue if a target hostname is not known to a local DNS and you have to connect using an IP-address.

 NS-Warp uses an IP subnet to define Name to IP translation Table (NIT), to temporary associate hostnames with